CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
 * [symfony.plugin.zsh](https://github.com/voronkovich/symfony.plugin.zsh) - ZSH plugin for Symfony 2 and 3. :star:2
 * [syntax-highlighting-filetypes](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime. :star:65
 * [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
-Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break. :star:4718
+Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break. :star:4722
 * [sys-diver-zsh](https://github.com/ToruIwashita/sys-diver-zsh) - A zsh plugin for directory change or editor startup with only key operations using widgits without typing command. :star:3
-* [sysadmin-util](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins. :star:456
+* [sysadmin-util](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins. :star:457
 * [t32](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset. :star:2
 * [tailf](https://github.com/rummik/zsh-tailf) - Adds `tailf` function with prefixed newlines instead of trailing newlines.
 * [terminal-app](https://github.com/the8/zsh-terminal-app) - A plugin for integrating with the new El Capitan Terminal.app features. :star:11
 * [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
 * [tipz](https://github.com/molovo/tipz) - Displays your alias if you have an alias for the command you just ran (Similar to [alias-tips](https://github.com/djui/alias-tips)). :star:13
 * [titles](https://github.com/jreese/zsh-titles) - Automatic window and tab titles for [tmux](https://tmux.github.io) and xterm-compatible terminals. :star:19
+* [tmux-fork](https://github.com/sharktamer/zsh-tmux) Standalone fork of the oh-my-zsh tmux plugin
 * [tmux-rename](https://github.com/sei40kr/zsh-tmux-rename) - Rename [tmux](https://tmux.github.io) windows automatically. :star:2
 * [tmux-simple](https://github.com/TBSliver/zsh-plugin-tmux-simple) - Simple plugin for using [tmux](https://tmux.github.io) with ZSH. :star:4
 * [travis](https://github.com/denolfe/zsh-travis) - Opens the Travis CI page for the current repo if one exists. :star:2